The Hall China Company: Products

-Other products

-In the 1930s, refrigerators became more common and so, a new market was created: refrigerator-ware.
-Hall produced china pieces for major manufacturers, including Hotpoint, General Electric, Westinghouse and Montgomery Ward.
+Refrigeratorware became common in the 1930s.
+Hall produced china pieces for major manufacturers including Hotpoint, General Electric, Montgomery Ward and Westinghouse Electric Corporation.
 Pieces produced were pitchers, boxes for leftovers, butter and cheese dishes.
 The Hall pieces either came with the appliance or were offered as accessories to be purchased later.

 During the mid-20th century, Hall China produced a number of renowned designs including the Ball and Donut jugs and the Nautilus, Donut and Aladdin teapots.
 Hall China attracted talented designers, with examples being Eva Zeisel's "Century" and "Tomorrow's Classic" dinnerware, and "Zeisel" tri-color lines and Donald Schreckengost's cookie jars shaped like owls, casserole dishes shaped like ducks, and teapots shaped like Ronald Reagan and Sherlock Holmes.

-Recent history

-The retailing floor at 'The Hall Closet', the company's factory outlet store.

-Hall China continued in production until 2020, independently until 2010, when it was purchased by Homer Laughlin.
 The company had reissued many of its earlier designs, including some that had previously been considered rare, such as the Airflow and Rhythm teapots, the Donut and Streamline jugs, and some of the water servers from the refrigerator-ware lines.
 To allay concerns from collectors, the reissued products are marked differently and use different colors.

-Hall China celebrated its 100th birthday in 2003 with the publication of A Centennial History of the Hall China Company by Catherine S. Vodrey.
-In 2010 Homer Laughlin China Company purchased Hall China.